Wade Wilson (film character): Development

-Artisan Entertainment had announced a deal with Marvel Entertainment in May 2000 to co-produce, finance, and distribute several films based on Marvel Comics' characters, including Deadpool, a newer character introduced in the 1990s.
-By February 2004, writer and director David S. Goyer and Ryan Reynolds were working on a Deadpool film at New Line Cinema.
+Artisan Entertainment had announced a deal with Marvel Entertainment in May 2000 to co-produce, finance, and distribute several films based on Marvel Comics's characters, including Deadpool, a newer character introduced in the early 1990s.
+By February 2004, screenwriter and director David S. Goyer and Ryan Reynolds were working on a Deadpool film at New Line Cinema.
 They had worked together on the Marvel film Blade: Trinity.
 Reynolds was interested in the part of Deadpool after learning that in the comics the character refers to his appearance as "Ryan Reynolds crossed with a Shar-Pei".
 New Line executive Jeff Katz, who thought Reynolds was the only actor suitable for the role, championed the idea.
 However, there were rights issues with 20th Century Fox and their X-Men films, and the project did not move forward.

 By March 2005, Reynolds learned that Fox had expressed interest in a film featuring Deadpool.
 The character was set to make a cameo appearance in the 2009 film X-Men Origins: Wolverine, with Reynolds cast in the part.
 His role was expanded during the film's production.
 Katz was an executive at Fox at that point, and said that Deadpool was "nicely set up to be explored in his own way" in a future film.
 The film's portrayal deviates from the original comic character, "imbuing him with several superpowers and sewing his mouth shut".
 Deadpool apparently dies in the film, though a post-credits scene showing him still alive was added to the film shortly before its release.
 After the successful opening weekend of Wolverine, Fox officially began development on Deadpool, with Reynolds attached to star and X-Men producer Lauren Shuler Donner involved.
 The spinoff was set to ignore the Wolverine version of Deadpool and return to the character's roots with a slapstick tone and a "propensity to break the fourth wall".

 At Fox, the film went through several directors before Tim Miller settled on the position, with Rhett Reese and Paul Wernick hired to write the script.
 Meanwhile, Reynolds took the lead role in Green Lantern, a film that was critically and financially unsuccessful.
 Due to this poor reception and the fact that a film based on Deadpool would most likely be rated R instead of PG-13, Fox became doubtful about the project, even after Reynolds produced test footage of himself in-character.
 However, the footage was eventually leaked in 2014 to enthusiastic reviews, prompting Fox to green-light the project.
 Reynolds attributed Fox's green-lighting of the film entirely to the leak.
-He, Miller and the writers had previously discussed leaking the footage themselves, and Reynolds initially thought that Miller had done so.
+He, Miller, and the writers had previously discussed leaking the footage themselves, and Reynolds initially thought that Miller had done so.
 He later believed the leak came from someone at Fox.
 In exchange for being able to make the film the way they wanted, Fox gave the crew a much smaller budget than is typical for superhero films.